Growing Pains | Waterville reservist is part of logistics team for base expansion in Poland

 “Most of what I do is related to my COR duties.
 I have about a dozen reports a month I send to Zagan to the contracting unit,” Logan said.
 “This covers everything from the dining facility to laundry, contracts for the showers and latrines, the water, basically all the life-support systems.
 I do the surveillance on them all.
 I go down a long checklist to make sure all of the terms of the contracts are being met.
 They do a great job here, so it makes my job easier.”

+“When the construction was happening, they built a section of tents at a time, so we would sign over tents as they got done,” Casey said.
+“The problem was that they told the commands here that the tents would be ready right away, so they expected to move immediately into them, but that isn’t the case.
+There’s inspections, you have to put fire extinguishers in them — there’s a lot of requirements that have to be met first.”

+During this time, Casey learned to be a mediator between numerous parties.
+He had to work with the Polish government, which owns the base, the Polish forestry service, since part of the base camp is on a national forest, contracting officials and officials from the tenant unit.

-“We had to manage a lot of personalities and had to manage the contractors who weren’t always happy about us bothering them all the time,” Casey recalled.
+“We had to manage a lot of personalities and had to manage the contractors, who weren’t always happy about us bothering them all the time,” Casey recalled.
+“The most difficult part of this mission was the early portion.
+But then again, this was the first time anybody’s had this mission in Poland — we were standing up a mayor cell and there was no mayor cell presence before.”

-The camp is unofficially known as “Camp St. Barbara” because field artillery units rotate in and out of the base camp, and Barbara is the patron saint of armor.
+While Casey managed the overall picture, and Logan worked the contracts, Nwagbara handled day-to-day operations and supervising the details of duties that needed to be done.

+“I assist these guys with any ground missions that come up — anything that has to do with mayor cell operations,” said Nwagbara, who is from Nigeria.
+“This consists of entry control point operations, (Morale, Welfare and Recreation, dining facility), cleanup of the general area.
+We do bi-weekly checks of the motor pool, the gym, toilets and showers to make sure these facilities are up and running.”

+“We recently had these 25,000-pound secondary containment above-ground tanks that we are installing, so he has helped me as being the point of contact for that,” Casey said.

 The team had challenges, but all agreed they could not have been at a better place.
-Their camp lies just outside Torun, one of Poland’s oldest and most historic cities, and unlike most other cities in Poland, it did not suffer damage during World War II.
-It is the birthplace of Copernicus, and is famous for its gingerbread museum, among other things.
+Their camp lies just outside Torun, one of Poland’s oldest and most historic cities.
+Unlike most other cities in Poland, it did not suffer damage during World War II.
+It is the birthplace of Copernicus and is famous for its gingerbread museum, among other things.

 Master Sgt.
 Ryan C. Matson is the 652nd Regional Support Group Public Affairs noncommissioned officer in charge.